tensorflow/tfjs-core/docs/tutorials/performance.md

 time the UI thread is waiting for the result to be ready.

-By blocking the UI thread with the `getValues()` call, we don't allow the browser's UI thread to do anything else in that time, this includes layout, painting, responding to user events - practically everything in the webpage.
+By blocking the UI thread with the `getValues()` call, we don't allow the browser's UI thread to do anything else in that time.
+This includes layout, painting, and responding to user events - practically everything in the webpage.
 This can cause serious jank issues that make the page unusable.

 To mitigate this, we introduced `NDArray.getValuesAsync()` which returns a